Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

     return &mTree
 }
 ```
-When a new tree is created, the first thing to ensure is that there are even number of leaves.
+When a new tree is created, the first thing to ensure is that there is an even number of leaves.
 After that, `data` (which is an array of serialized transactions) is converted into tree leaves, and a tree is grown from these leaves.

 Now, let's modify `Block.HashTransactions`, which is used in the proof-of-work system to obtain transactions hash: